 Section 33

-This is the last section of the contract, and it is when you provide the other party with the contract’s expiration date.
+This is the last section of the Louisiana residential agreement to buy or sell, where you provide the other party with the contract’s expiration date.

 The person presenting the contract to the other party states it is binding and cannot be changed until the date and time presented.